Jeremy Pena Player Props: Astros vs. Braves

 Jeremy Pena At The Plate

-- Pena has six doubles, three home runs and four walks while batting .211.
+- Pena is batting .200 with six doubles, three home runs and four walks.

-- In 36.8% of his games this year, Pena has had at least one RBI.
-He's picked up more than one in 21.1% and driven in three or more of his team's runs in one contest.
+- Pena has had an RBI in seven games this year (35.0%), including four multi-RBI outings (20.0%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.